KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MagicMirror-Ping-Module by CFenner](https://github.com/CFenner/MagicMirror-Ping-Module)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `ping.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `ping.js`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MagicMirror-QuoteCatalog by salpar](https://github.com/salpar/MagicMirror-QuoteCatalog)